Physical Education

 - Access to experts

-- The school employs 2 full time Sports coaches
+- The school employs 1 full time sports coach

 - Over the period of the year / key Stage children will have opportunities to work with PE experts.